dreamworksanimation/openmoonray/building/general_build.md

 ## Building in a Docker container
 ---

-You can build MoonRay inside a Docker container : the process isn't really different than building directly on a machine.
-Building in a container for Centos 7 and for Rocky 9 have sets of instructions in the documentation.
+You can build MoonRay inside a Docker container: the process isn't really different than building directly on a machine.
+There are instructions for building in a container for Rocky 9, but the process may be different for other distributions.

 ### Container build tips